 G. Police, Fire, and Emergency Medical Conditions

-G.1 The Condominium Association shall provide professional property management and maintenance personnel on the premises during typical business hours and an emergency contact name and number for unit owners and the Arlington Police Department and Fire Department.
+G.1 The Condominium Association shall provide an emergency contact name and number for representatives of the unit owners and the Arlington Police Department and Fire Department.

 G. 2 Stairwells and garages must be two-hour fire rated.
 Residential units must be one-hour fire rated.